 There’s no real consistency in my day-to-day life.
 It depends on where I am.
 I usually wake up late if I’m not working.
 Breakfast, chill out, read a book, embroider, that’s it.

-Check out the behind-the-scenes from our exclusive shoot with Sheena here!
+Check out the behind-the-scenes and our rapid fire Q&A with Sheena here!